Mario-35/STEAN/realease.md

 # version 1.9.1
     change timestampTZ for posgreSQL 16
-    create connfig and start it without restart server add metrics in Query
+    create config and start it without restart server add metrics in Query
     correction bug when multiple @iot.id in odata all start in one pass from scratch